Research Management Review Author Description

 Acknowledgements – optional.

-Please submit your work at any time in electronic forma to Editor Michael Nichols.
+Please submit your work at any time in electronic format to Editor Aimee Kendall Roundtree.
 Submissions should include an email message or a cover letter that contains the author’s e-mail address, physical address and daytime phone number.
 Receipt of submissions will be acknowledged via e-mail.